Emmyakeh/cse310/README.md

 # Overview

-My software prints "Hello World to the screen"
+My software prints "Hello World" to the screen.

-The purpose of my software is a test to prepare for my upcoming CSE310 programs
+The purpose of my software is a test to prepare and share my upcoming programs

 Link to video: